tomkren/pikater/src/org/pikater/Application-package-description.md

 It acts as a mediator between `web` and `core` experiments formats, because they are quite different and need to address different requirements.
 Experiments saved in database are also in the universal format.
 * Various utilities and logging interfaces/implementations.

-#Web
+## Web

 All web application related code is concentrated in this package, with the exception of shared code.

 Has dependencies on both `client` and `shared` packages.

-Click <font color="red">here</font> to display more detailed information about this package.
+More detailed information about this package can be found [[here|Web-package-description]].